MDhewei/MOFF/README.md

 #### Inputs for MOFF score

-MOFFscore require user to provide .csv or .txt file containing sgRNA sequences and corresponding DNA target sequences.One gRNA(20bp+PAM) and one target(20bp+PAM) per line.
+MOFFscore requires the user to provide .csv or .txt file containing sgRNA sequences and corresponding DNA target sequences.
+Each line should have one gRNA(20bp+PAM) and one target(20bp+PAM) sequence.
 Note that MOFF is designed for mismatch-only off-target prediction, not for indel mutations.
 See example file [here.](https://github.com/MDhewei/MOFF/blob/master/MOFF/MOFFscore_test.txt)